 When you do your ‘homework’ correctly in commercial real estate leasing, you can easily find the local tenants that are potentially moving and then build your database to connect with them in the right way at the right time.
+Local businesses are at the core of your leasing business; landlords may be your clients, but tenants will be the local businesses in buildings and precincts, so get to know all local contacts and business owners.

 - Market rents – The level and type of market rent applicable at any point in time should be known and assessed for each property type.
 It is hard to quote or pitch on a listing when you don’t have a real idea of what the market rents are.